Daily High to Daily Low: Is It Safe to Buy Las Vegas Sands Corp. (LVS)?

 Is It Worth Investing in Las Vegas Sands Corp.
 (NYSE :LVS) Right Now?

-The average price from analysts is $58.03, which is $5.43 above the current price.
+The average price from analysts is $58.03, which is -$0.54 below the current price.
 LVS currently public float of 330.71M and currently shorts hold a 3.71% ratio of that float.
-Today, the average trading volume of LVS was 5.81M shares.
+Today, the average trading volume of LVS was 5.96M shares.

 LVS’s Market Performance